10 smart moves to make before you retire

 2. Update or create your will

-A will ensure that your estate is passed according to your wishes and avoids legal complications.
+A will ensures that your estate is passed according to your wishes and avoids legal complications.
 Make sure your will:

 - Reflects your current life situation (children, marriage, divorce, assets).